vrchatapi/vrchatapi.github.io/content/tutorials/getting-started.markdown

 Now you're ready to go!
 Now click on "VRChat API Documentation" to proceed.

+### Extra Notes
+The VRChat API can be used to programmatically retrieve or update information regarding your profile, friends, avatars, worlds and more.
+The API is designed around the REST ideology, providing semi-simple and usually predictable URLs to access and modify objects.
+This Getting Started quick-start guide is the fastest to get started using the API.
+The domain for all VRChat API endpoints is api.vrchat.cloud/api/1.
+This documentation includes some code samples for cURL as well.

 ## Sending your First Request

 Now we are going to send our first request!
 As a very simple, but also necessary, demo we will fetch the System Config.